kdsli/red_shisen_sho/README.md

 In version 0.3, the program is rewritten using QGraphicsView and QGraphicsScene.

+In version 0.4, the game control logic is transferred to the QStateMachine state machine.

 In addition, the program has additional features in relation to the original game:

 - when a program reaches a deadlock, it demonstrates that the correct way to remove the tiles is possible.